WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 For example, if the initial transaction pays a 1 sat/vbyte fee and the child transaction pays a 5 sat/vbyte fee, then the combined fee level is the average of both, thus 3 sat/vbyte.
 (Assuming both transactions are roughly the same size.)

-An outgoing transaction can only be bumped if you have a change output from the transaction you want to bump.
+A transaction can only be bumped if you have a change output from the transaction you want to bump.
 You need to create a new high(er) fee rate paying transaction with that change output.

 To bump an outgoing transaction with CPFP: